Tropical methods for building real space sextics with totally real tritangent planes: Type (3) tangencies for trivalent tritangents

 Note that these two ideals depend on the parameter $n_1$.
 The vanishing of the polynomial

 determines the projection of $V(I_{\sextic})$ onto the $xz$-plane.
 By construction, the Newton polytope of $\tilde{f}$ is the trapezoid with vertices $(0,0)$, $(0,3)$, $(3,3)$ and $(6,0)$.

 A partial snapshot of the expected tropical planar curves is depicted on the left of~\autoref{fig:3aaD} and reveals a type (2a) diagonal tangency at the re-embedded point $P$ with a slope one line, corresponding to the projection of $V(I_{\ell})$.
-The value of $n_1$ producing such tropicalization is fixed by requiring the Newton subdivision of $\tilde{\sextic}$ to satisfy the following two properties: \begin{itemize} \item it contains the triangle with vertices $(2,0)$, $(2,1)$ and $(3,0)$, \item the vertex $(3,0)$ is unmarked in the subdivision. \end{itemize} Both combinatorial conditions are a direct consequence of the following claims regarding the valuations of the relevant coefficients of $\tilde{\sextic}$:
+The value of $n_1$ producing such tropicalization is fixed by requiring that the Newton subdivision of $\tilde{\sextic}$ satisfies the following two properties: \begin{itemize} \item it contains the triangle with vertices $(2,0)$, $(2,1)$ and $(4,0)$, \item the vertex $(3,0)$ is unmarked in the subdivision. \end{itemize} Both combinatorial conditions are a direct consequence of the following claims regarding the valuations of the relevant coefficients of $\tilde{\sextic}$:

 The three equalities can be verified by direct computation.
-Indeed, it suffices to analyze which of the terms in each $a_{ij}x^i(z-m-(a_{30}/a_{21} + n_1)\,x)^j(1+\du x)^{3-j}$ contribute to the coefficient $\tilde{a}_{kl}$ of interest and have smaller valuation than desired.
-Furthermore, the same calculation reveals that
+Indeed, it suffices to analyze which of the terms in each expression $a_{ij}x^i(z-m-(a_{30}/a_{21} + n_1)\,x)^j(1+\du x)^{3-j}$ contribute to the coefficient $\tilde{a}_{kl}$ of interest and have valuation smaller than desired.
+Furthermore, the same calculation reveals